There are three days on the environmental calendar each year that like to remind us about how we get around.

 They remind us about distance.
 And while many of us would like to be able to have the convenience of having everything within walking distance, the truth is we often can’t live near to where we work or learn, close to those we love, places we enjoy or where our food and water sources are.
 Those three days also serve to make us think about how often we find ourselves sitting in order to get from A to B, and how this affects our fitness levels.
 In short, these three days are mostly there to focus our attention on how much we rely on modes of transport to help us get to where we need to go, and to address our habits and alternatives.

-The three days each year I’m referring to are World Car Free Day held on September 22nd, Ride to Work (or school) Day on October 12th and National Walk to Work (or School) Day on November 11th, and while the immediate health benefits of walking, cycling or skateboarding to where we need to go are important, those two days are there to highlight another bigger issue that many try to ignore or others who do care may either feel powerless to control, or due to circumstances, are unable to do much about which affects our health in other ways.
+The three days each year I’m referring to are World Car Free Day held in September, Ride to Work (or school) Day in October and National Walk to Work (or School) Day in November, and while the immediate health benefits of walking, cycling or skateboarding to where we need to go are important, those two days are there to highlight another bigger issue that many try to ignore or others who do care may either feel powerless to control, or due to circumstances, are unable to do much about which affects our health in other ways.
 That big issue is climate change.

 Australia being the big country that it is, with a constant urban sprawl growing to house an ever increasing population, relies on all sorts of wheels to keep it and us moving every single day.
 The consequence of this is that our transportation is a leading contributor to climate change.
 In fact, Australia produces almost 46 million tonnes of greenhouse gas emissions per annum.
 The average family’s transport is estimated to generate about six tonnes of greenhouse gas each year, mostly due to car usage.
 On a global scale that equates to 16% of emissions from transportation alone (more than any other sector) in Australia, contributing to the world’s greenhouse gases, and it’s increasing.